-April 22 was the game circled on the calendar, with a doubleheader at FNB Field on City Island.
-While the Knights had played six previous games at the venue, none were like this one.
+April 22 was the game circled on the calendar, with a doubleheader at FNB Field on City Island in Harrisburg.
+While the Knights had played six previous games at the venue, none was like this one.

 The crowd, an all-time record for attendance at a Knights baseball game, was estimated to be about 500 throughout the day.
 Parents, alumni, friends, faculty and staff were among the people who came to show support for all of the hard work the Knights put in this season.

 In addition, Knightly News Hall of Famer Brian Christiana was on hand for on-field entertainment between innings, livening up the crowd during the downtime of the games.
 Christiana works as an on-field host for the Lancaster Barnstormers and brought an energy that kept the crowd engaged throughout the evening.

 Before the game, the Knights celebrated “Senior Day,” with Colby Edwards being honored for his efforts with the team during his time at Central Penn College.

 Team leader and three-year Knight Ryan Stevens took the mound for Game 1 and didn’t disappoint, throwing his best outing of the year, tossing 5 innings of shutout ball in the complete game while allowing only three hits.
 Stevens took a no-hitter into the fourth inning that was spoiled by a Patrick Bond double, but Stevens was dominant outside of three hits allowed.